Centralized Core Facilities and shared equipment and infrastructure are an essential pillar for a successful research enterprise.

 The use of data generated in a core facility in a grant application, progress report or publication contains the implicit understanding that the PI or authors will acknowledge the use of the core facility.
 Since many of our facilities are supported by federal agencies, such acknowledgement is mandatory.

 If core personnel provide significant intellectual input to the results submitted for publication, then it is reasonable and appropriate to include them as co-authors.
-Since circumstances very widely, each case should be considered individually.
+Since circumstances vary widely, each case should be considered individually.

 Support our Core Facilities - advancing landmark work to happen here!